 MIG plans, designs and sustains environments that support human development.
-With an outdated online presence that wasn't representative of the growth and personality of the organization, they were looking to update their corporate website.
+With an online presence that wasn't representative of the growth and personality of the organization, MIG was looking to update its corporate website.

-I served as the lead designer in rethinking MIG's site.
-Through stakeholder meetings, and user research and in-house testing conducted at MIG, the updated site more holistically displays MIG's project work and serves as a home for the organization's thought leadership, knowledge and expertise.
+I served as the lead designer, collaborating with the Associate Art Director, in rethinking MIG's site.
+Through stakeholder meetings, and user research and in-house testing conducted at MIG, the updated site more holistically displays MIG's project work and serves as a hub for the organization's thought leadership, knowledge and expertise.

 Browse more projects